WHAT IS NON-TRADITIONAL MISSIONS?

 Nontraditional missions (stateside outreach to refugees, mercy ministries, sports ministries, business as missions, etc.) can advance the Great Commission by providing gospel access, commending the gospel, modeling Christlikeness, and promoting church partnerships.
 Nontraditional missions should always seek to protect the church’s mission.
 Nontraditional missions strengthen the local church when they prioritize gospel proclamation and church membership, seek the counsel of church leaders, and function in a supportive role to the church.
 Nontraditional missions greatly benefit Christ’s Bride if these principles are in place.

-Nontraditional missions–such as digging wells–can easily become the kudzu of modern missions.
+Non-traditional missions—such as digging wells—can easily become the kudzu of modern missions.
 In their proper place, they have an important role to play, but left unattended they quickly take over.
-What are nontraditional missions?
+What are non-traditional missions?
 Do they have biblical roots?
 And how can the Great Commission benefit from them without them taking over?

 Nontraditional Missions Defined

-The Biblical Roots of Nontraditional Missions
+The Biblical Roots of Non-traditional Missions

-5. Connecting Churches
+5. Non-traditional Missions Connects Churches

-Doing good works wasn’t limited to helping non-Christians.
-Paul stressed the importance of helping churches (Galatians 6:10).
-This was such a high priority for Paul that he scheduled a visit to Jerusalem to bring famine relief before setting off on his missionary journey to Rome (Acts 24:17).
+Doing good works in missions wasn’t limited to helping non-Christians.
+Paul also stressed the importance of helping local churches (Galatians 6:10).
+This was such a high priority that he scheduled a visit to Jerusalem to bring famine relief before setting off on his missionary journey to Rome (Acts 24:17).
 Paul collected money from Gentile churches to help the poor in the Jerusalem church, even as he hoped to be helped by the churches in Rome in his desire to preach the gospel in Spain (Romans 15:23-28).
-Nontraditional missions, such as collecting money for famine relief, helped to strengthen partnerships between churches.
-Famine relief strengthened these churches’ unity and benefitted the Great Commission’s advance.
+Famine relief wasn't Paul's primary task, but it strengthened church unity and benefited the advance of the Great Commission.
+By implication, non-traditional missions can bring churches together in partnership to meet practical needs and promote unity in the gospel and the advance of the Great Commission.

 Why Nontraditional Missions Can Become a Noxious Weed

-As beneficial as nontraditional missions might be, they can easily get out of hand.
-Here are two reasons nontraditional missions can become as troublesome as kudzu.
+As beneficial as non-traditional missions might be, they can easily get out of hand.
+Here are two reasons non-traditional missions can become as troublesome as kudzu.

 1. Good Intentions Taken Too Far

-One reason nontraditional missions can get out of hand is that they’re a good thing.
+One reason non-traditional missions can get out of hand is that they’re a good thing.
 Have you heard that the good is the enemy of the best?
-That is certainly true for nontraditional missions.
-They have biblical roots; they have a positive effect, and think of all the good that has come from nontraditional missions: clean water, lower infant mortality rates, better jobs, orphan care, access to the world’s hardest-to-reach places, apologetics, Bible studies on college campuses, evangelism among refugees, well-trained pastors, access to biblical resources.
-Persons involved in nontraditional missions have good intentions and do much good.
-But over time, good intentions forget the gospel.
+That is certainly true for non-traditional missions.
+They have biblical roots; they have positive effects.
+Think of all the good that has come from non-traditional missions: clean water, lower infant mortality rates, better jobs, orphan care, access to the world’s hardest-to-reach places, apologetics, Bible studies on college campuses, evangelism among refugees, well-trained pastors, access to biblical resources.
+Persons involved in non-traditional missions have good intentions and do much good.
+But over time, good intentions can cause the mission of the church to drift and the gospel is lost.

 There are at least two problems with this.
 The first is biblical interpretation.
 Jesus authorized his church to make disciples (Matthew 28:19).
 He did not authorize his church to end poverty (Mark 14:7).
 Jesus commanded his church to preach the Word (1 Timothy 4:1-2).
 He didn’t command his church to build schools (Ephesians 4:15-16).
 Working to end poverty and build schools are both good and right things, but they are not the biblically defined mission of the church.